BACK FOR 2018 with a new date AND TIME is the Indian Arm Challenge – a 32km paddle challenge from Deep Cove to Granite Falls…and back!

 - shuttle for relay participants to Granite Falls or back

-- entry, meal and beer at after party at Deep Cove Outdoors (see below)
+- meal at after party in Deep Cove

 Check In & Race Meeting

-Check in will be at Deep Cove Kayak Centre from 9.30 – 11am.
-You will pick up your race number, bib and race pack from check in.
-The race meeting will be at 11am – attendance is MANDATORY for all racers as there will be a roll call.
+Check in will be at Deep Cove Kayak Centre from 6.30am.
+You will pick up your race number from check in.
+The race meeting for the first wave will be at 7.30am, for the second wave at 8.15am, and for the third wave at 9am – attendance is MANDATORY for all racers as there will be a roll call.

 Start and Finish Line

-The start of the race is a mass start from the right-hand side Government Dock in Deep Cove, the Dock is also the finish line.
+The start of the race is a mass start for each wave from the right-hand side Government Dock in Deep Cove, the Dock is also the finish line.
 You finish keeping the dock on your left.